grevian/palworld-ondemand/README.md

 In the `Create Lambda subscription filter` page, use the following values:

-- Lambda Function : `minecraft-launcher`
+- Lambda Function : `palworld-launcher`
 - Log format : `Other`
-- Subscription filter pattern: `"minecraft.yourdomainname.com"` (or just simply `minecraft` -- this is what it's looking for to fire off the lambda)
+- Subscription filter pattern: `"palworld.yourdomainname.com"` (or just simply `palworld` -- this is what it's looking for to fire off the lambda)
-- Subscription filter name: `minecraft`
+- Subscription filter name: `palworld`

 Click `Start streaming`.

 # Usage and Customization

 Launch your server the first time by visiting your server name in a web browser, which won't load anything but it will trigger the actions.
-You can watch it start up by refreshing the ECS console page within your `minecraft` cluster.
+You can watch it start up by refreshing the ECS console page within your `palworld` cluster.
 Watch the `Desired tasks` change from 0 to 1, then on the `Tasks` tab select our task and refresh until both containers say `RUNNING`.
 You can also go to the `Logs` tab here and refresh the container logs to see the output of the initial world creation, etc.

-To use your new server, open Minecraft Multiplayer, add your new server, and join.
+To use your new server, open Palworld Multiplayer, add your new server, and join.
 It will fail at first if the server is not started, but then everything comes online and you can join your new world!
 You may notice that you don't have many permissions or ability to customize a lot of things yet, so let's dig into how to edit the relevant files!

 ## Option 1: Mount EFS Directly